-Certain subjects in this programme do not have a final examination.
+These modules do not have a final examination.
 The results for these subjects are determined through a weighted combination of assessments.
 As such, there are no supplementary examinations.
 Students are encouraged to work steadily through the period of registration in order to achieve the highest results possible.
-Assessment details are listed under each subject at the back of this handbook (Section II).
-Moderation follows the DUT requirements.